CLICK FOR A CLOSER LOOKTo learn more about Gus Arriola's comic strip Gordo, you can visit Don Markstein's Toonopedia.

 MURDERER: ?

-It was a hot and steamy afternoon close to the end of the school year and Mrs. Knewlman’s 2nd grade class just finished with Show and Tell.
-The class of about thirty students was in a jovial mood as they enjoyed seeing all the interesting items brought in by fellow classmates.
+It was a hot and steamy afternoon close to the end of the school year and Mrs. Knewlman’s 2nd-grade class just finished with Show & Tell.
+The class of about thirty students was in a jovial mood as they enjoyed seeing all the interesting items brought in by their fellow classmates.

-At precisely forty-five minutes after one o’clock the children finished third recess and entered into Mrs. Knewlman’s 2nd grade class.
-A gasp, a shout and loud crying were heard through the classroom as Kenneth was the first on the scene to notice that his Stretch Monster was stabbed in the chest with a #2 pencil.
-Syrup blood oozed from the monster’s chest cavity and pooled onto Kenneth’s desk while all the children looked on in utter shock.
+At precisely forty-five minutes after one o’clock, the children finished third recess and entered into Mrs. Knewlman’s 2nd-grade class.
+A gasp, a shout, and loud crying were heard through the classroom as Kenneth was the first on the scene to notice that his Stretch Monster was stabbed in the chest with a #2 pencil.
+Red syrupy blood oozed from the monster’s chest and pooled onto Kenneth’s desk.
+All the children looked on in utter shock and horror.

-Reports from some of the classmates said that Kenneth was the last for Show and Tell and he gave a proud presentation to the class about Stretch Monster.
-He left Stretch Monster on his desk and was outside during the full duration of third recess.
-Mrs. Knewlman interviewed every student to find out who might have committed this gruesome crime.
+Reports from some of the classmates said that Kenneth was the last presenter for Show & Tell and he gave a proud presentation to the class about Stretch Monster.
+Afterward, he left Stretch Monster on his desk and was outside during the full duration of third recess.
+Mrs. Knewlman interviewed each student to find out who might have committed this gruesome crime.

-Mrs. Knewlman removed the murder weapon and proceeded to bandage Stretch Monster with two large band-aids.
+Mrs. Knewlman removed the murder weapon and bandaged Stretch Monster with two large band-aids across his chest.

 All the students were instructed to take their seats and sit quietly until the murderer confessed.
 She also handed Kenneth a box of tissue as he was distraught.